juanfranblanco/Nethereum.Docs/Nethereum.Docs/docs/gaming/white-paper.md

 ## Gaming universal currency

-UGP will provide an Ethereum-based token that will be the basis for the ecosystem's economy.
+UGN will provide an Ethereum-based token that will be the basis for the ecosystem's economy.

 NOTE: did you think about specifics regarding the currency?
 <!-- Decentralized currencies such as Bitcoin already proved they could transform the field of monetary transactions.
 Sending money over the blockchain is now nearly as immediate as sending an email.
-Because UGP relies on the Ethereum blockchain, it inherits Ethereum's properties and intends to provide features based on plasma as well.
+Because UGN relies on the Ethereum blockchain, it inherits Ethereum's properties and intends to provide features based on plasma as well.

 Those  -->